kitctf/writeups/hitb2017/elbanwp/README.md

 the logic parsing the input.
 There was a second stage too which was basically a normal crackme, using the custom arch.

+The whole thing took me almost 10 hours to solve, so we were wise not to even try working on it on the second day of HITB CTF.

 ## Tools